 Bar Harbor, Maine

-Overview: Situated on Mount Desert Island along the rock-bound, scenic mid-coast of Maine, picturesque Bar Harbor ("Bah Habah") might be the most charming town on the East coast.
+Overview: Situated on Mount Desert Island along the scenic, rock-bound mid-coast of Maine, picturesque Bar Harbor ("Bah Habah") might be the most charming town on the East coast.
 It began in the mid- to late-1700s.
 It has been a shipbuilding, fishing and agricultural center, and its breathtaking views of the Atlantic and nearby islands have inspired writers and painters for years.

 The darling downtown is chock full of fun shops, inns, bookstores and art galleries that line narrow, hilly streets.
 Eateries range from touristy lobster roll shacks to cozy, 5-star bistros.
 New England maritime culture permeates every corner, and all kinds of pleasure craft bob in the marina.
 Colorful B&Bs, once home to sea captains and titans of industry, stand tall on the cliffs overlooking the sea.
 Once out of the busy central district, lush neighborhoods are crowded with stately Cape Cods and shabby-chic Victorians.
 Wealthy Easterners started building summer estates in the 1860s, and even today, families named Rockefeller, Vanderbilt and Astor have homes in or near Bar Harbor.
 The College of the Atlantic is here, too, lending intellectual heft.